AntonioVentilii/icrc-factory/README.md

 ```

 <a id="examples"></a>

 ## 🧪 Examples

-The commands below are based on your scripts.
+The commands below are examples of how to use the factory to create ledgers and indexes.
 Adjust cycle amounts and arguments as needed.

 ### Upload WASM from URL